parenthetical-e/timecourse/README.markdown

 	data_obj <- read.timecourse.rowformat('./test/roi_data_1.txt')

-Note: at current read.timecourse.* takes one data format, matching the format found in './test/roi\_data\_1.txt'.
+Note: at current read.timecourse.rowformat.* takes one data format, matching the format found in './test/roi\_data\_1.txt'.
 This may change, if needed.

 They also expect one score_object, created using score.timecourse(...).
 As an example, if you wanted to score using the peak height, this would work: